cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/docs/overview.md

 {
     "id": "example-mapbox-source",
     "type": "geojson",
-    "data": "./my-example-data.geojson
+    "data": "./my-example-data.geojson"
 }
 ```

 ### Defining a layer

 Each group can also contain a number of layers, defining how the data is visualised on screen.
-Layers can utilise sources defined in groups higher in the hierachy; additionally multiple layers can visualise data from the same source.
+Layers can utilise sources defined in groups higher in the hierarchy; additionally multiple layers can visualise data from the same source.

 As with sources, definitions of layers vary depending on which mapping provider is chosen (as they all support different styling options).
 Specific parameters used for each mapping library are detailed in later parts of the DTVF documentation, the common parameters are detailed below.

 * `id` (required): This is the internal ID of the layer.
-It needs to be unique within the current group, but is not reqiured to be globally unique.
+It needs to be unique within the current group, but is not required to be globally unique.
 * `name` (required): This is the user facing name of the layer (that will appear in the tree).
 Multiple layers can use the same name, they'll be combined in a single entry in the tree.
 * `source` (required): This is the ID of the source used to populate the layer.